westonio/battle_ship/README.md

 ### Project Challenges:
 - Working collaboratively using the driver-navigator style required effective communication and synchronization among team members.
 Coordinating coding sessions, ensuring consistent coding style, and resolving merge conflicts in the version control system were challenges we had to overcome.
 - Designing a game that allowed players to dynamically set the board dimensions and customize the ship configuration presented challenges in terms of validation and ensuring the game's rules were upheld.
 We needed to handle edge cases, such as when the board size was too small for the specified ship sizes or when the total ship area exceeded the board area.
 - Developing a Battleship game with multiple layers of logic, including board setup, ship placement, and hit detection, posed a challenge in terms of writing comprehensive unit tests.
 We had to ensure that our test suite covered all possible scenarios, interactions, and edge cases to provide confidence in the game's functionality.
+For example, we took into consideration edge cases for user input case sensitivity, accidental whitespace, and when users may type invalid coordinates.

 ### Accomplishments:
 - Through the development process, we gained a deep appreciation for test-driven development.
 Writing tests before implementing functionality not only ensured the accuracy of our code but also guided our design decisions.
 It helped us catch bugs early and refactor with confidence.